 Why do you need an oil with a high smoke point?

 Each oil has their own smoke point.
 A smoke point is a limit before the oil burns, looses its healthy qualities.
 When this happens, the oil starts oxidizing resulting in derivatives that can harm the body.
 Coconut oil has a smoke point of 177 degree Celsius.
-This is why it is recommended to use coconut oil for cooking.
+This is why many health experts recommend to use coconut oil for cooking.

 Contains medium-chain triglycerides

 On another note, coconut oil contains medium-chain triglycerides.
-It is a type of fatty acid that easily digests and transforms into energy, instead of being stored as fat in the body.
-In addition, coconut oil is rich in lauric acid, a compound that is naturally packed with antibacterial and antiviral properties.
+It is a type of fatty acid that easily digests and transforms into energy; it does not stay as fat in the body.
+In addition, coconut oil is rich in lauric acid, a compound that is naturally rich in antibacterial and antiviral properties.

 Can you substitute coconut oil for vegetable oil?
 With all these healthy benefits you can get from coconut oil, the answer is definitely yes!
 Go for a healthier lifestyle with organic coconut oil.